Chuo University: Reform along with new School Education Act: 1949–1978

 After World War II, Chuo University started a series of reformations along with a new School Education Act of 1947.
 In 1948, its Correspondence Division was annexed to its Faculty of Law.
 In 1949, a new university system under the School Education Act of 1947 was applied to Chuo University.
 Its Engineering College was abolished and new Faculty of Engineering was opened in this year.
-Its Faculty of Literature was established in 1951.
-Its Faculty of Engineering took wings and was renamed to Faculty of Science and Engineering in 1962.
+Its Faculty of Literature was established in 1951.Its Faculty of Engineering took wings and was renamed to Faculty of Science and Engineering in 1962.

-New challenges: 1978–
+Contemporary

 In 1978, Chuo University's headquarters, four faculties and graduate schools including laws, economics, commerce and arts moved to newly established Tama Campus in Hachiōji from the Kanda-Surugadai Campus.
 The Faculty of Science and Engineering and its Graduate School are still located at the Korakuen Campus.
 For celebrating its 100th anniversary, in 1988, Chuo University built the Surugadai Memorial Hall which is a seven-story building.
 It is located at a section on the old Kanda-Surugadai Campus.

 In 1993, the Faculty of Policy Studies was opened on the Tama Campus.

 The Ichigaya Campus was built in 2000 originally as a satellite downtown campus for graduate schools, but, in 2002, a new professional graduate school, Chuo Graduate School of International Accounting and in 2004, another professional graduate school, Chuo Law School were established at the same campus, and then, the satellite downtown campus function for graduate schools partially moved to Ichigaya-Tamachi Campus after it was established in 2010.

 In 2008, Chuo Graduate School of Strategic Management, which is a professional graduate school, was launched at Korakuen Campus.
 Faculty of Literature was renamed to Faculty of Letters.

 The Ichigaya-Tamachi Campus in Shinjuku was opened in 2010.
 The Graduate Schools of International Accounting and Public Policy have moved to this campus.

 In 2010, Chuo University celebrated its 125th anniversary and the other university events including the main ceremony were held on November 13.